tytydraco/yessleep/out/The_old_lady_next_door_might_have_drugged_my_cat.md

 Crawling towards the couch on my hands and knees I think I see movement so I lean down and stick my arm under, turning my face away to reach further towards the back.
 As my fingers probe into dusty cobwebs and forgotten pieces of discarded food I think I hear a rustle and call out to her again.

-"Getting real tired of this Pea."
+"Getting real tired of this, Pea."

 She responds with a soft growling whine, somehow coming from in front of me.
 I turn my head and see her tense body crouched in the darkness under the coffee table.
 Did she sneak around behind me when I was bending down to reach under the couch?

-Before I can react she thunders past my face like a wooly freight train, scattering trash and stray hairs like a smoke bomb.
+Before I can react she thunders past my face like a woolly freight train, scattering trash and stray hairs like a smoke bomb.
 She streaks down the hall and around the corner, yowling and hissing the whole way.
 I hear her collide with a door as I shoot to my feet, ignoring the searing pain in my heel to sprint after her as the sounds of her own struggle intensify.
 I round the corner to the sound of a dull thud that precludes a heavy silence and come to a sudden halt.

 The door to the hall closet is open.